semanticlink/howtohypermedia/content/frontend/vue-todo-app/3-application-cache.md

 * its position is relative to link relations
 * retrieving a representation is retrieved relative to the link relations of the context (and default context is root of the API)

 It is quite easy to loose control of this part of the code.
 One recommendation is to create separate code that uses link relations (the tip here is that semantic link cache import is never in a Vue component).
-This has multiple benefits: improves understanding of domain (link relations), avoids duplication, improves composition (reusability), improves its changability and, finally, makes it independently testable.
+This has multiple benefits: improves understanding of domain (link relations), avoids duplication, improves composition (reusability), improves its changeability and, finally, makes it independently testable.
 Enough, some code!

 <Instruction>